fkirc/skip-duplicate-actions/README.md

 If true, then workflow-runs from outdated commits will be cancelled.
 Default `true`.

-### `cancel_self`

-If true, then the workflow will cancel itself if a duplicate workflow-run was found.
-Default `true`.

 ## Outputs

 ### `should_skip`

 true if the current run is a duplicate workflow-run.
-This is only relevant if `cancel_self` is false.
+This should be evaluated for either individual steps or entire jobs.

 ## Simple usage